Whiteknight/whiteknight.github.com/_posts/2010-11-09-embedding_problems.md

 do decide to kick IMCC out the door for good, it won't be nearly as hard as trying to do everything at once.

+With this idea in place, tomorrow I will give a sneak preview of what the new embedding API might be looking like when it's complete.